AdaCore/learn/content/courses/advanced-ada/chapters/packages.rst

 already visible in its child packages.

-If we focus on package :ada:`A.G` (highlighted in the figure above), we see that it only has automatic visibility of its parent :ada:`A`, but not its child :ada:`A.G.T`.
-Also, it doesn't have visibility of its sibling :ada:`A.H`.
+If we focus on package :ada:`A.G` (highlighted in the figure above), we see that it only has automatic visibility to its parent :ada:`A`, but not its child :ada:`A.G.T`.
+Also, it doesn't have visibility to its sibling :ada:`A.H`.

 With clauses and visibility